 As of 12/31/20, actual performance with respect to the 2019 PSUs was trending below threshold, so the number of shares reported in the Outstanding Equity Awards at Fiscal 2020 Year End table with respect to the 2019 PSUs is the number of shares that would be earned assuming threshold performance is achieved, pursuant to SEC requirements.
-As of 12/31/20, actual performance with respect to the PSUs granted in 2020 was trending above threshold but below target, so the number of shares reported in the Outstanding Equity Awards at Fiscal 2020 Year End table with respect to the 2020 PSUs is the number of shares that would be earned assuming target performance is achieved, pursuant to SEC requirements.
-The number of shares that would be earned assuming target performance is achieved, pursuant to SEC requirements.
-The number of shares that would be earned assuming target performance is achieved, pursuant to SEC requirements.
+As of 12/31/20, actual performance with respect to the PSUs granted in 2020 was trending above threshold but below target, so the number of shares reported in the Outstanding Equity Awards at Fiscal 2020 Year End table with respect to the 2019 PSUs is the number of shares that would be earned assuming target performance is achieved, pursuant to SEC requirements.
+As of 12/31/20, actual performance with respect to the 2020 PSUs is the number of shares that would be earned assuming target performance is achieved, pursuant to SEC requirements.
 The number of shares of common stock that vest pursuant to the PSU awards is based on total shareholder return (TSR) ranking relative to the S&P 500 Index over a three-year performance period.
-Payout at 100% of the target PSUs awards is based on total shareholder return (TSR) ranking relative to the S&P 500 Index, while the PSUs apy out at 200% for performance that equals or exceeds the 75th percentile, 50% for performance and zero percent for performance below the 35th percentile.
-The payout percentages for performance threshold and target, or between target and maximum, respectively, are determined by linear interpolation.
-Notwithstanding the above, if absolute TSR performance for the period is negative, a maximum of 100% of the target PSUs will vest, regardless of how strong performance below the said absolute TSR performance for the period is negative, of the target PSUs will vest, regardless of how strong performance below the said absolute TSR performance for the period is negative, and anaximum of 100% of the target PSUs will vest.
-The shares received upon the vesting of the PSUs are subject
+Payout at 100% of the target level requires achievement of above-median performance and rank at the 55th percentile of the S&P 500 Index, while the PSUs pay out at 200% for performance between the 75th percentile.
+To payout percentile, 50% for performance at the 35th percentile and zero percent for performance below the 35th percentile.
+The payout percentiles of the target PSUs will vest, regardless of how strong performance basis, and if absolute TSR performance for the period is negative, a maximum of 100% of the target PSUs will vest.
+The shares received upon the vesting of the PSUs are subject to an additional two-year holding period following the end of the three-year performance period.
+The total does not include PSUs that were granted on 2/22/2018 and vested on 2/24/2021 upon certification on the date thereof as having been earned at the three-year performance period ended 1/21/2020.

-- (5) Under the terms of the award, one-third of the options granted become or became exercisable on each of the third, fourth and fifth anniversaries of the grant date. - (6) Under the terms of the award, 20% of the options granted become or became exercisable on each of the first five anniversaries of the grant date. - (7) Includes 13,258 RSUs granted on 2/20/2020 (inclusive of the incremental RSUs earned in 2020); 10,296 RSUs granted on 2/25/2019 (no incremental RSUs were earned in 2019); 12,164 RSUs granted on 2/22/2018 (inclusive of the incremental RSUs earned in 2018); and 11,790 RSUs granted on 2/23/2017, one-third of which original awards vests on each of the third, fourth, and fifth anniversaries of the corresponding grant date.
-In addition, includes 5,751 RSUs granted on 2/24/2016, one-fifth of which original awards vests on each of the first five anniversaries of the corresponding grant date. - (8) Includes 6,950 RSUs granted on 2/20/2020 (inclusive of the incremental RSUs earned in 2020); 22,601 RSUs granted on 7/31/2019; 5,828 RSUs granted on 2/25/2019 (no incremental RSUs were earned in 2019); 7,008 RSUs granted on 2/22/2018 (inclusive of the incremental RSUs earned in 2018); 7,077
+(5) Under the terms of the award, one-third of the options granted become or became exercisable on each of the third, fourth and fifth anniversaries of the grant date.

+(6) Under the terms of the award, 20% of the options granted become or became exercisable on each of the first five anniversaries of the grant date.

+(7) Includes 13,258 RSUs granted on 2/20/2020 (inclusive of the incremental RSUs earned in 2020); 10,296 RSUs granted on 2/25/2019 (no incremental RSUs were earned in 2019); 12,164 RSUs granted on 2/22/2018 (inclusive of the incremental RSUs earned in 2018); and 11,790 RSUs granted on 2/23/2017, one-third of which original awards vests on each of the third, fourth, and fifth anniversaries of the corresponding grant date.

+(8) Includes 6,950 RSUs granted on 2/20/2020 (inclusive of the incremental RSUs earned in 2020); 22,601 RSUs granted on 7/31/2019; 5,828 RSUs granted on 2/25/2019 (no incremental RSUs were earned in 2019); 7,008 RSUs granted on 2/22/2018 (inclusive of the incremental RSUs earned in 2018); 7,077